bcgov/bcmaps/CONTRIBUTING.md

 Pull requests will be evaluated by the repository guardians on a schedule and if deemed beneficial will be committed to the master.

-All contributors retain the original copyright to their stuff, but by contributing to this project, you grant a world-wide, royalty-free, perpetual, irrevocable, non-exclusive, transferable license to all users **under the terms of the license under which this project is distributed.**
+All contributors retain the original copyright to their stuff, but by contributing to this project, you grant a world-wide, royalty-free, perpetual, irrevocable, non-exclusive, transferable licence to all users **under the terms of the licence under which this project is distributed.**

-For adding new map datasets, please use source data that are available under an open license, such as the [Open Government License – British Columbia](http://www.data.gov.bc.ca/local/dbc/docs/license/OGL-vbc2.0.pdf), the [Open Government License - Canada](http://open.canada.ca/en/open-government-licence-canada), or the [Statistics Canada Open Licence Agreement](http://www.statcan.gc.ca/eng/reference/licence-eng).